-Welcome to the Master County Tax Assessor web page.
+Welcome to the Leake County Tax Assessor/Collector web page.
 Here you will find information about our office and descriptions of our duties, plus our office address, telephone numbers, and email address.
 Please feel free to contact us if we can be of service to you.

 YOU MAY NOW PAY YOUR TAXES (REAL/PERSONAL PROPERTY/MOBILE HOME) & RENEW YOUR CAR TAG ONLINE!!